-Keep your WordPress core, plugins & themes updated
+Keep your WordPress site, plugins, and themes updated

-The first step in protecting your WordPress site is to keep it updated.
-If you haven’t updated your version of WordPress or its themes and plugins, now is a good time to do so.
+The very first step to protect your WordPress site from hackers is to keep it updated.
+If you haven’t updated your WordPress (core), themes, or plugins, now is a good time to do it.

 Install a good security plugin

-Wordfence protects more than 1 million WordPress sites whereas iThemes Security protects more than 800,000 WordPress sites and Sucuri Security protects 200,000+ websites.
+Wordfence Security protects more than 4 million WordPress sites whereas iThemes Security protects more than 1 million WordPress sites and Sucuri Security protects 800,000+ websites.

-Though all of them perform nearly the same job, I would recommend Wordfence over the rest based on my feedback on testing them.
+Though all of them perform nearly the same job, I would recommend Wordfence Security over the rest based on popular feedback and my experience with testing them.

 Apart from that, you can check your site for known malware, blacklisting status, website errors, and out-of-date software using Sucuri’s SiteCheck – Free Website Malware and Security Scanner.